polyvision/ERLT_PE_DRIVER/readme.md

 it's GND & SIG pins.
 The EasyRaceLapTimer software receives a ping when a lap got triggered.
 It works without any hassles but it was somehow limited.

-With this webdriver, you can connect 4 PocketEditions (more in the future) via the RaspberryPI USB ports and have full control over the PocketEditions.
+With this webdriver, you can connect 4 PocketEditions (or more via an USB hub) to the RaspberryPI USB ports and have full control over the PocketEditions.
 You can select channels and change almost all available settings of the boxes.
 When a new lap gets triggered, the web driver notifies the EasyRaceLapTimer software of the new lap via an API call.